-Internationally, Dr. George has performed at numerous international festivals and venues including Festival Internacional de Musica Sacra in Ecuador, La Folle Journée in France, Spain’s Festival Internacional de la Porta Ferrada and Festival Internacional de Santander, the Cayman Arts Festival of the Grand Cayman Islands, the American Cathedral in Paris, Lensoveta Palace of Culture in St. Petersburg, Russia, the Royal Dublin Society and Wexford Opera House in Ireland and the Spaso House of the United States Embassy in Moscow.
-He has sung a diversity of leading lyric tenor opera roles, including his recent role debut as Nemorino in Opera Birmingham’s 2017 production of L’elisir d’amore.
-Lauded for his poignant interpretations of the American Negro spiritual, George has recorded and toured extensively, including multiple concert tours throughout the U.S., Spain, France, Ireland and South America as a featured soloist with the internationally acclaimed American Spiritual Ensemble.
+Internationally, Dr. George has performed at numerous international festivals and prestigious venues including Festival Internacional de Musica Sacra in Ecuador, La Folle Journée in France, Spain’s Festival Internacional de la Porta Ferrada and Festival Internacional de Santander, the Cayman Arts Festival of the Grand Cayman Islands, Notre-Dame Cathedral and the American Cathedral in Paris, Lensoveta Palace of Culture in St. Petersburg, Russia, the Royal Dublin Society and Wexford Opera House in Ireland and the Spaso House of the United States Embassy in Moscow.
+He has also been heard throughout Russia as a soloist with the Orpheus Radio Symphony Orchestra and the Krasnoyarsk Philharmonic Orchestra.

-Recipient of the 2013-2014 College of Fine Arts Distinguished Teacher Award, Dr. George holds graduate degrees in voice performance and opera/musical theater from The Florida State University and Southern Illinois University (Carbondale), and completed advanced training in opera studies at the American Institute of Musical Studies in Graz, Austria.
+Recipient of the 2013-14 UM College of Fine Arts Distinguished Teacher Award, Dr. George holds graduate degrees in voice performance and opera/musical theater from The Florida State University and Southern Illinois University (Carbondale) and completed advanced studies in opera performance at the American Institute of Musical Studies in Graz, Austria.
 An active member of the National Association of Teachers of Singing, he was selected nationally for the prestigious NATS Teacher-Intern Program held at Colorado State University.
 His primary voice teachers have included tenors Larry Gerber, Everett McCorvey, Alfonse Anderson and soprano Jeanine Wagner.
 In competition, he was named a regional finalist in the Metropolitan Opera National Council Auditions and the NATS Artist Awards competition, and a finalist in the Orpheus National Voice Competition, among others.